-Raleigh St. Augustine is the most popular of the three St. Augustine grass varieties that we carry — Raleigh St. Augustine, which I’m in here, and the Floratam St. Augustine and Palmetto St. Augustine.
-The best grass variety for your project depends on what your requirements are as far as shade, traffic tolerance, cold tolerance, price and other factors.
+Raleigh St. Augustine is the most popular of the two St. Augustine grass varieties that we carry.
+The best grass variety for your project depends on what your requirements are as far as shade, traffic tolerance, price and other factors.

 We no longer carry Floratam St. Augustine grass.

-If you were to compare the Raleigh St. Augustine to the Floratam and Palmetto, the Raleigh would fall in the middle as far as leaf thickness and grass thickness or density.
-The Floratam has the biggest leaves and it’s the least dense of all of them and Palmetto would be the smallest leaves with the highest density and certainly the thickest grass.
-The Raleigh St. Augustine grass would fall in between.
+If you were to compare the Raleigh St. Augustine to the Palmetto, the Raleigh has larger leaf thickness.
+The Palmetto would be the smallest leaves with the highest density and certainly the thickest grass.

 In my opinion, it’s probably the easiest to care for.
 It’s the most forgiving certainly as far as fertilization, mowing and things like that.
 I would say that the Raleigh St. Augustine grass in general is probably the easiest for a homeowner to care for, whether you’re a first time homeowner that’s just taking on their first lawn, or someone with many years of experience caring for a lawn.
 Looking at it another way, if you want to minimize the time required to care for your lawn, Raleigh St. Augustine may be the grass to choose.

-Palmetto St. Augustine can subsist on about half of that direct sunlight.
-All grass varieties prefer 100% sunlight and they look their best in those conditions but Palmetto St. Augustine grass can still thrive with less direct sunlight and more filtered sunlight than Raleigh St. Augustine or Floratam St. Augustine grasses.
+Palmetto St. Augustine can subsist on four to five hours of direct sunlight.
+All grass varieties prefer 100% sunlight and they look their best in those conditions but Palmetto St. Augustine grass can still thrive with less direct sunlight and more filtered sunlight than Raleigh St. Augustine.
 So if you have large trees in your yard or you have small trees that will become large trees over time, you might still be able to use Palmetto St. Augustine if you keep your trees trimmed on a regular basis.

 Fertilization for Raleigh St. Augustine grass is just like all the St. Augustines with about two to three fertilizations per year.
 If you’re comparing Raleigh St. Augustine and the other St. Augustine’s to the Bermuda grasses, you’ll find that you’re fertilizing the Bermuda grass varieties about twice that much per year.
 Again, two to three times a year, fall or spring fertilizer and then somewhere in between is usually ample fertilizer for the Raleigh St. Augustine.